 “When we found a patch, we’d use a GPS tracker to pinpoint the location—almost down to the individual plant.
 Then we would pull the plants by hand and haul them into the boat for disposal,” says Auty.

-Through funding support and partnership with the Ministry of Natural Resources and Forestry, the Invasive Species Centre, Ontario Wildlife Foundation, private landowners and hunt clubs as well as OFAH’s Hit Squad, DUC is combatting threats posed by this destructive wetland invader.
+Through funding support and partnership with the Ministry of Natural Resources and Forestry, the Invasive Species Centre, Ontario Wildlife Foundation, private landowners and hunt clubs as well as OFAH’s Hit Squad, DUC continues to battle threats posed by this destructive wetland invader.

-Other battles are being waged in these invasive species hot spots:
+Other battles being waged in invasive species hot spots:

 Common buckthorn (also known as European buckthorn) is a small glossy shrub or tree native to Eurasia.
 Introduced to North America in the 1880s, it was planted for fencerows and windbreaks in agricultural fields.
-Since then it has spread aggressively throughout southern Ontario and in other provinces.
-Students from the DUC Wetland Centre of Excellence at West Carleton Secondary School in Ottawa spend their time pulling invasive buckthorn shrubs and saplings from the forest and wetlands at nearby Bill Mason Centre.
+Since then it has spread aggressively throughout southern Ontario and is found as far west as Saskatchewan and as far east as Nova Scotia.
+Students from the DUC Wetland Centre of Excellence at West Carleton Secondary School in Ottawa are pulling invasive buckthorn shrubs and saplings from the forest and wetlands at nearby Bill Mason Centre.

 A smartphone solution for spartina

 First discovered in B.C.
-15 years ago, Spartina is an invasive cordgrass.
+15 years ago, Spartina (below) is an invasive cordgrass.
 Last May, DUC’s geographic information specialists launched a new smartphone application.
-Made with software from ESRI Canada, this app allows conservation staff to document and report the size and location of Spartina plants in real time, to help removal efforts and reduce its impact on B.C.’s habitat and wildlife.
+Using software from ESRI Canada, this app allows conservation staff to document and report the size and location of Spartina plants in real time, to help removal and reduce its presence (and impact) on B.C.’s habitat and wildlife.